 The Diploma in Grade R Teaching of the NWU provides students with 180 credits when articulating into the NWU Bachelor of Education in Foundation Phase Teaching degree.
 This will enable successful applicants in the Bachelor of Education in Foundation Phase to complete the four-year degree in three years.
+NB Please take note that this does not necessarily mean that the full first year is credited: the language and Mathematics modules in the BEd FP are compulsory to complete.

 Grade R practitioners can gain fully qualified Foundation Phase teacher status through the completion of the Bachelor of Education in Foundation Phase Teaching degree.